ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/attachments/how-to/get-attachment-metadata-only.dotnet.markdown

-# Client API : Attachments : How to get attachment metadata only?
+# Attachments : How to get attachment metadata only?

 There are few methods that allow you to download attachment metadata from a database:
 - [Head](../../../client-api/commands/attachments/how-to/get-attachment-metadata-only#head)